 Login to Complete an Application or to Access Judging Panel

-Washington State Department of Agriculture (WSDA) Food Assistance (FA) anticipates opening the fifth round of Resiliency Grants in the spring of 2025.
+Washington State Department of Agriculture (WSDA) Food Assistance (FA) will launch the sixth round of Resiliency Grants in the spring of 2026.

 To help address critical needs of hunger relief organizations across Washington, WSDA FA is offering the Resiliency Grants Program applications to eligible hunger relief organizations, including those not currently participating in FA core programs.